-The Nikon AF-S DX NIKKOR 18-300mm f/3.5-6.3G walk-around lens is one of the best products available in the market.
+The Nikon AF-S DX NIKKOR 18-300mm f/3.5-6.3G walk-around lens is among the best products available.

-It’s a sturdy lens, and it’s perfect to have in your kit.
+It’s a sturdy lens and perfect to have in your kit.

 It’s important to note that the Nikon 35mm f/1.8G lens is a walk-around lens, which means it’s only intended for still photographs.